 Disconnect your boat’s battery and be sure to top it off with distilled water.

 Top Off All Of Your Boat’s Fluids

 You should change out or fully top off your boat’s oil.
 Next, fill up your fuel tank.
 You should also add the correct amount of fuel stabilizer to your boat’s tank.
 Filling your fuel tank will prevent moisture from building up and causing corrosion.
 The fuel stabilizer will protect the engine and tank from gum, varnish, rust and corrosion.
 After adding in the fuel stabilizer, run the engine for a few minutes so that the stabilizer can spread throughout the engine.

 Cover Up Your Boat’s Exterior

-Invest in a boat cover to protect your boat’s exterior from the outdoor elements.
+Invest in a boat cover or complete wrap to protect your boat from the elements.
 Sun damage, water damage, dust, hail, birds and lots of other unforeseen things can damage the exterior of your boat.
 Since we are located in Colorado, where the weather can change every 5 minutes, we definitely recommend having a boat cover.

 |Mon – Fri: 8:30 – 4:30|